-&lt;sup>a As from CNB Bulletin No. 207, data have been compiled in accordance with the new methodology prescribed by the sixth edition of the Balance of Payments and International Investment Position Manual (BPM6) and the new sector classification of institutional units in line with ESA 2010. b Data also include the round tripping which increases direct investment in Croatia and direct investment abroad by the same amount.
-This type of direct investment was recorded in December 2008 (EUR 825.7m), August 2009 (EUR 666.5m), December 2010 (EUR -618.6m) and June 2014 (EUR 1,485.8m). c The Croatian Bank for Reconstruction and Development is reclassified from Other sectors to sector General government. d Revised data. e Preliminary data.
+^a As from CNB Bulletin No. 207, data have been compiled in accordance with the new methodology prescribed by the sixth edition of the Balance of Payments and International Investment Position Manual (BPM6) and the new sector classification of institutional units in line with ESA 2010. ^b Data also include the round tripping which increases direct investment in Croatia and direct investment abroad by the same amount.
+This type of direct investment was recorded in December 2008 (EUR 825.7m), August 2009 (EUR 666.5m), December 2010 (EUR -618.6m) and June 2014 (EUR 1,485.8m). ^c The Croatian Bank for Reconstruction and Development is reclassified from Other sectors to sector General government. ^d Preliminary data.

-on the foreign trade in goods of the Republic of Croatia.
-The results of this statistical research are compared and supplemented by CBS data on imports and exports of goods which do not involve a change in ownership.
+by CBS data on imports and exports of goods which do not involve a change in ownership.